Benefits and Uses of the Carlson BRx7 GNSS Receiver

 Carlson BRx7, The Best in Class GNSS Receiver

 Once you decide to join the party of those enjoying the benefits of GNSS technology in surveying and mapping, you need a device you can rely on.
-BRx7 has the connectivity, performance, speed, and accuracy required in your next topographic and engineering Surveys, Construction, Mapping, and GIS project.
+The Carlson BRx7 has the connectivity, performance, speed, and accuracy required in your next topographic and engineering Surveys, Construction, Mapping, and GIS project.